ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 My wife, I tell ya.
 She and I never have sex.
 I asked her, "Wanna move this to the bed, Honey?"
 She goes, "Only if it's your deathbed, you whoring SOB."

-I don't get no respect, I tell ya.
+Boy, do I get no respect.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"

-Gettin' no respect none these days, so I bought myself a gun.
+No respect, I tell ya,—none—so I bought myself a gun.
 The guy joked, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"
 I tell ya.

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.